guicaulada/KustomBot/README.md

 This is just a simple project I made for a friend.
 Use https://twitchapps.com/tmi to get your authentication token.

-I am releasing this project to the public hoping that it will be helpful for beginners trying to learn Javascript.
+I am releasing this project to the public hoping that it will be helpful for beginners trying to learn JavaScript.

 PS: Don't mind the commit messages, I'm just having some fun. :)